 W A Handley trained as a dental mechanic.
 As a side project, he manufactured chemicals in his garden shed.
 He acquired sodium hypochlorite, a waste product from the local chemical industries, including ICI Billingham, and manufactured a powerful disinfectant and sterilizer, which he called “Domestos”.

 W A Handley established his “Hygienic Disinfectant Service” in 1929.
-Assisted by his wife Ivy, he worked as a door-to-door salesman to sell Domestos.
+Assisted by his wife Ivy, he established door-to-door sales of Domestos.

 Stergene, designed for washing woollens, was introduced in 1948.

 Sqezy, the first washing-up liquid in squeezable bottles, was launched in 1957.